Competitions and prizes in artificial intelligence: General machine intelligence

-The IJCAI Award for Research Excellence is a biannual award given at the IJCAI conference to researcher in artificial intelligence as a recognition of excellence of their career.
+The IJCAI Award for Research Excellence is a biannual award given at the International Joint Conference on Artificial Intelligence (IJCAI) to researchers in artificial intelligence as a recognition of excellence of their career.

 The 2011 Federal Virtual World Challenge, advertised by The White House and sponsored by the U.S. Army Research Laboratory's Simulation and Training Technology Center, held a competition offering a total of US$52,000 in cash prize awards for general artificial intelligence applications, including "adaptive learning systems, intelligent conversational bots, adaptive behavior (objects or processes)" and more.

 The Machine Intelligence Prize is awarded annually by the British Computer Society for progress towards machine intelligence.

 The Kaggle – "the world's largest community of data scientists compete to solve most valuable problems".

 Conversational behaviour

 The Loebner prize is an annual competition to determine the best Turing test competitors.
 The winner is the computer system that, in the judges' opinions, demonstrates the "most human" conversational behaviour, they have an additional prize for a system that in their opinion passes a Turing test.
 This second prize has not yet been awarded.